hack4impact/chapter-website-template/README.md

     - `team`: Object
         - `type`: either
         - `details` (this can either be { pm: "Timothy Ko", tl: "Aria Malkani", swe: ["Hana Rimawi", "Michael Chen"]} for type `no-pic` or [{name: "Timothy Ko", role: "Product Manager"}, {name: "Aria Malkani", role: "Tech Lead"}, {name: "Hana Rimawi", role: "Software Developer"}])

+### Apply Pages
+For both Nonprofits and Students, both pages pull data from `/data/ngoApplyData.js` or `/data/studentApplyData.js` depending on the page.

+To close an application cycle, add the `closed` prop to the component `ApplicationProcess` in the relevant page and the `closedText` will display.
+Remember to update `currentSemester` and `nextSemester` to the correct text because that will affect what the `closedText` says.

+Always remember to update the `applicationLink`, the Dates, etc. They will all be reflected on our pages.
+Look into the code to know how to add more faq questions, change the application process, etc. It's pretty straightforward.